Here we are for the 1962 movie Two Weeks In Another Town, starring Kirk Douglas, Edward G. Robinson and Cyd Charisse.

 Does this movie have flaws?
 Yes.
 I’m not thrilled with the fact that Kirk Douglas’s character is somewhat abusive with some (but not necessarily all) of the female characters (but then again, outside of Daliah Lavi’s Veronica, very few characters come out of this movie looking squeaky-clean for one reason or another).
 The movie is a little loose with its plot (although, from what I’ve read, nowhere near as much as the novel it is based on).
 Part of the problem here is apparently how involved the censors and studio executives were in trying to make this more of a family movie (and how well they did with that is debatable for the reason I already specified).
 The use of rear projection screens is also somewhat disconcerting and quite noticeable, especially in a later scene when you should be feeling a little more fear because of how Jack Andrus is driving, but the rear projection really takes you out of the moment.
 If, and only if, you can get past these points, then I do think this is an enjoyable movie, and one I would recommend.

-This movie is available on Blu-ray and DVD from Warner Archive Collection, and is one hour, forty-seven minutes in length.
+This movie is available on Blu-ray and DVD from Warner Archive Collection.

 My Rating: 7/10

 Young Man With A Horn (1950) – Kirk Douglas